Microsoft Teams: Usage

+Underlying software

+Microsoft Teams, as part of the Microsoft 365 suite, utilizes SharePoint and Exchange Online.
+Each Team, Shared Channel, and Private Channel has its own Microsoft 365 Group and SharePoint Site used for file storage.

+Messages are stored in Cosmos DB and are journaled to Exchange Online mailboxes.
+Private messages, including messages in Private Channels, are journaled to the sender and recipients' mailboxes.
+Public Channel messages are journaled to their corresponding Team's group mailbox, whereas, messages from Shared Channels are journaled to their own mailboxes.

+Contacts and voicemail are stored in Exchange Online.

-Microsoft Teams is a web-based desktop app, developed on top of the Electron framework from GitHub which combines the Chromium rendering engine and the Node.js JavaScript platform.
+Microsoft Teams client is a web-based desktop app, originally developed on top of the Electron framework which combines the Chromium rendering engine and the Node.js JavaScript platform.
+Version 2.0 client was rebuilt using the Evergreen version of Microsoft Edge WebView2 in place of Electron.

-On May 3, 2017, Microsoft announced Microsoft Teams would replace Microsoft Classroom in Office 365 Education (formerly known as Office 365 for Education).
-On July 12, 2018, Microsoft announced a free version of Microsoft Teams, offering most of the platform's communication options for no charge but limiting the number of users and team file storage capacity.

-In January 2019, Microsoft released an update targeting "Firstline Workers" in order to improve the interoperability of Microsoft Teams between different computers for retail workers.

-In September 2019, Microsoft announced that Skype for Business would be phased out in favor of Teams.
-Hosted Skype for Business Online was discontinued for new Office 365 customers that same month and was discontinued entirely on July 31, 2021.

-On November 19, 2019, Microsoft announced Microsoft Teams reached 20 million active users.
-This was an increase from 13 million in July of that year.
-It announced a "Walkie Talkie" feature in early 2020 that uses push-to-talk on smartphones and tablets over Wi-Fi or cellular data.
-The feature was designed for employees who speak with customers or run day-to-day operations.
-On March 19, 2020, Microsoft announced Microsoft Teams had hit 44 million daily users, in part due to the COVID-19 pandemic.
-Microsoft reported that by April 2020, Microsoft Teams had hit 75 million daily users.
-On a single day in April, it logged 4.1 billion meeting minutes.

-In December 2019, Microsoft released a public preview of Microsoft Teams for Linux.
-In 2022 it discontinued support for the Linux client to focus on a progressive web app.

-On June 22, 2020, Microsoft announced that its acquired video game live streaming service Mixer would shut down in July of that year and that its staff would be transferred to the Microsoft Teams division.

 Features

 Chats

 Teams allows users to communicate in two-way persistent chats with one or multiple participants.
-Participants can message using text, emojis, stickers and gifs as well as sharing links and files.
-Messages can be marked as urgent or important.
+Participants can message using text, emojis, stickers and gifs, as well as sharing links and files.
 In August 2022, the chat feature was updated for "chat with yourself"; allowing for the organization of files, notes, comments, images, and videos within a private chat tab.

 Teams

 Teams allows communities, groups, or teams to contribute in a shared workspace where messages and digital content on a specific topic are shared.
-Team members can join through invitation sent by a team administrator or owner or sharing of a specific URL.
+Team members can join through an invitation sent by a team administrator or owner or sharing of a specific URL.
 Teams for Education allows admins and teachers to set up groups for classes, professional learning communities (PLCs), staff members, and everyone.